nameer-rizvi/spa_boilerplate/README.md

 `npm run server`

-Start & watch the express server using nodemon.
+Start & watch the express development server using nodemon.

 _Recommended for back-end-only development._